 Green Salad, producer of vegetable semi-finished products, was founded in Saint Petersburg in 2015.
 The company is a key player in the segment in Northwest Russia.
 Among Green Salad's customers are world's largest fast food restaurants, food retailers as well as HoReCa chains.
 The company regularly conducts external production audits with the involvement of international industry leaders – AIB International and SGS.
 Its main priorities are supply of premium-quality products strictly compliant with FSSC food safety standard and constant business potential increase.
-A logical step in this context was the purchase of Genius optical sorting machine from TOMRA Food in 2018
+A logical step in this context was the purchase of an optical sorting machine from TOMRA Food in 2018.

 Green Salad currently employs 100 people.
 The company produces up to 10 tons of products per 1 working shift, the major volume of which is iceberg lettuce.
-The production line consists of a cutting machine, a TOMRA Food Genius optical sorting machine, two tanks for product washing, salad spinners for drying, vacuum packagers and PITPACK packaging machines.
+The production line consists of a cutting machine, a TOMRA Food optical sorting machine, two tanks for product washing, salad spinners for drying, vacuum packagers and PITPACK packaging machines.

 Target – high quality of products

-The main target of purchasing the Genius optical sorting machine by TOMRA Food was increase in product quality and production efficiency.
+The main target of purchasing the optical sorting machine by TOMRA Food was increase in product quality and production efficiency.
 The main problems as far as quality assurance is concerned was the necessity to remove green caterpillars – before implementation of TOMRA Food optical sorter this procedure was performed manually with the use of special spotlights and magnifying glasses.
 However, such labor costs did not ensure proper quality of sorting.

 Investments into profitability